TaitoUnited/full-stack-template/README.md

 ### Kubernetes configuration

 The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm:ENV.yaml` files contain environment specific overrides for them.
-By Modying them you can easily configure environment variables, resource requirements and autoscaling for your containers.
+By modying them you can easily configure environment variables, resource requirements and autoscaling for your containers.

 If you want to change your stack in some way (e.g. add/remove cache or function), run `taito template-upgrade` and it will do it for you.